hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 The properties specific to IBFT 2.0 are:

-* `blockperiodseconds` - Minimum block time in seconds.
+* `blockperiodseconds` - The minimum block time, in seconds.
-* `epochlength` - Number of blocks after which to reset all votes.
+* `epochlength` - The number of blocks after which to reset all votes.
-* `requesttimeoutseconds` - Timeout for each consensus round before a round change.
+* `requesttimeoutseconds` - The timeout for each consensus round before a round change, in seconds.
 * `extraData` - `RLP([32 bytes Vanity, List<Validators>, No Vote, Round=Int(0), 0 Seals])`.

 The properties with specific values in the IBFT 2.0 genesis files are: